-During the first-trimester of each of my pregnancies, the one thing that consumed me the most was morning sickness.
+During the first trimester of each of my pregnancies, the one thing that consumed me the most was morning sickness.
 I was experiencing it all — nausea, body aches, elevated body temperature, fatigue and so on — constantly struggling to find relief.
 I found different things worked with each pregnancy (including oils that we’ve all heard about) but if I could go back in time, I’d tell myself to remember that this phase will not last forever and always have a stash of crackers, lemon-water and organic hard-candies like these ready in my purse — I don’t know how but they always gave me a quick relief when I was at my worst!!

 This one is a no-brainer.
 If you haven’t been taking a prenatal vitamin regularly (don’t worry, most of us only start once we find out we’re pregnant!) now’s the time to start!
 Your OB/GYN will most likely recommend an over the counter option — if you are unsure of which is best look for one that has DHA (an Omega-3 fatty acid and essential nutrient for expectant moms who require a minimum of 200mg.).
 It’s best to get DHA from foods, but because there’s a long list of foods to avoid during pregnancy, most women may need a supplement.
 I took this nature-made brand because it provided what I needed and didn’t cost an arm and a leg!

 Another thing that I would be a huge advocate of during early pregnancy is drinking plenty of water.
 I’m sure you’ve heard this plenty before, but it is seriously important (throughout each trimester in fact).
-You don’t want to be waiting until you feel thirst — because thirst is a sign of dehydration.
+You don’t want to be waiting until you feel thirsty — because thirst is a sign of dehydration.
 You want to be proactive with your pregnancy care and drink up throughout the day.
 I’ve heard so many horror stories from other pregnant moms on being hospitalized for dehydration issues even when they thought they were drinking water throughout the day.
 Grab a water bottle that includes a visual tracker to remind you how much you should be drinking every hour — this one even has an infuser to add fruit and fight nausea!!
-If you already have one be sure it’s BPA-free too (chemicals from plastic bottles can pose serious risks for growing baby!).
+If you already have one be sure it’s BPA-free too (chemicals from plastic bottles can pose serious risks for a growing baby!).

 Pregnancy Safe Products

-And one thing you will need to get used to during pregnancy, is swapping out some of the everyday products you’ve used in the past, for some more organic or pregnancy-friendly items.
+And one thing you will need to get used to during pregnancy is swapping out some of the everyday products you’ve used in the past, for some more organic or pregnancy-friendly items.
 This should be the case when it comes to your pregnancy beauty routine and cleaning products.
-The reason of course, is for the safety of your baby because many of the products we rely on for skincare routine have chemicals that can be very dangerous to your growing child, especially during the first-trimester.
+The reason, of course, is for the safety of your baby because many of the products we rely on for skincare routine have chemicals that can be very dangerous to your growing child, especially during the first trimester.
 If you are looking for some great alternatives, check out our pregnancy-safe beauty products which includes non-toxic suggestions!